NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 If anyone has recommendations or best practices for control signal encoding in pipelined CPU designs, I would love to learn from your experience!

 ### Design Note — IF STAGE
-**Observation**:
-- After reset, you will see instructions at index 0 appear twice — this is normal and caused by the memory’s initial response delay.
-- When the PC is first updated to 0, the instruction memory takes one cycle to output the correct value.
-In that first cycle, the memory output is the instruction at index 0.
-- On the next cycle, with PC still at 0, the memory now outputs the correct instruction at index 0 — this is why you see index 0 twice in the waveform.
-- After this initial delay, the following instructions will flow normally:
-- Each time PC is updated (PC = 4, PC = 8, etc.), the corresponding instruction will appear on the next cycle — this one-cycle phase delay between PC and instruction is normal for synchronous memory systems.

-**Debug Tip**: I made sure to latch the PC counter to a separate PC_latched signal, since I was also latching the instruction fetched from memory.
-This allows me to clearly see the current instruction and the next PC value at the same time in the waveform, making pipeline flow easier to debug.
+**Pipeline Reset Handling**:
+After reset, I added a conditional check to insert a NOP instead of fetching the instruction at address 0.
+This prevents the appearance of duplicate instructions at PC = 0, which could otherwise cause confusion in the waveform.
+Additionally, I designed the IF stage to always pass the current PC and current instruction to the next stage.
+This ensures that each stage clearly reflects the actual instruction residing at its corresponding PC address, making the pipeline flow easier to trace and debug.

 ### Design Note: ID STAGE
 - I encapsulated the Decoder and Hazard Detection Unit (HDU) into a single ID_STAGE module, because the earliest point where hazards can be detected is during decoding — once the instruction type, register sources, and dependencies are known.